A Guide To Creative Christmas Plans For Divorced Parents

 “Christmas Eve shall be defined as December 24 at 11 a.m. overnight to December 25 at 11 a.m.
 Christmas Day shall be defined as from December 25 at 11 a.m., overnight until December 26 at 11 a.m.
 Father shall have the Children in all odd numbered years, and Mother shall have the Children in all even years.”

 By rotating who is with the children on Christmas Eve and Christmas Day each year, each parent has time to spend with the children and create both Christmas Eve and Christmas Day memories.
 There is consistency and clarity to the schedule.
-Children know that each year that they will see both parents during the Christmas holiday and switch each year with whom they spend Christmas Eve and wake up in the morning.
+Children know that each year they will see both parents during the Christmas holiday and switch each year with whom they spend Christmas Eve and wake up in the morning.

 When reaching your agreements, Christmas and Christmas Eve can always be defined as a set timeframe, so there is no confusion as to when one parent’s time ends and the next begins.
 Some parents even have the Christmas Eve holiday end on Christmas Eve at night, exchanging the kids to the other parent late on Christmas Eve.